-On March 25, 2017, we entered into a definitive agreement to sell our Diversey Care division and the food hygiene and cleaning business within our Food Care division for gross proceeds of USD equivalent of \$3.2 billion, subject to customary closing conditions.
+On March 25, 2017, we entered into a definitive agreement to sell our Diversey Care division and the food hygiene and cleaning business within our Food Care division (collectively, "Diversey") for gross proceeds of USD equivalent of \$3.2 billion, subject to customary closing conditions.
 The transaction was completed on September 6, 2017.
-During 2018, we recorded an additional net gain on the sale of Diversey of \$7.4 million, net of taxes.
+During 2018, we recorded an additional net gain on the sale of Diversey of \$38.5 million, net of taxes.
+This was related to the final net working capital settlement as well as the release of tax indemnity reserves upon expiration of statute of limitations.

-We have classified the operating results from this business, together with certain costs related to the divestiture transaction, as discontinued operations, net of tax, in the Condensed Consolidated Statements of Operations for the three months ended March 31, 2018 and 2017.
+We have classified the operating results of Diversey, together with certain costs related to the divestiture transaction, as discontinued operations, net of tax, in the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2017.